geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Though now in robes of regal state he shone,-<br>
 And his dark forehead bore a sparkling crown.

-" In me," he said, " behold the King, whose sway
+“‘In me,’ he said, ‘behold the King, whose sway<br>
-" Thro' earth's unnumber'd caves the Gnomes obey;
+Thro’ earth’s unnumber’d caves the Gnomes obey;<br>
-" Lord of the mine, I own its secret stores,
+Lord of the mine, I own its secret stores,<br>
-" Its gems, its marbles, and its mineral ores.
+Its gems, its marbles, and its mineral ores.<br>
-" Long in a human shape concealed, to gain
+Long in a human shape concealed, to gain<br>
-" Thy love I sought, but only met disdain,
+Thy love I sought, but only met disdain,<br>
-" At length my rival's form I bore, and found,
+At length my rival’s form I bore, and found,<br>
-" Beyond my warmest hope my wishes crown' d:
+Beyond my warmest hope my wishes crown’d:<br>
-" The veil behold — no more I seek to move
+The veil behold — no more I seek to move<br>
-" Thy stubborn heart; I claim thy promised love.
+Thy stubborn heart; I claim thy promised love.

-" I wonder not those tears of anguish flow,
+“‘I wonder not those tears of anguish flow,<br>
-" That o'er my transports cast a shade of woe,
+That o’er my transports cast a shade of woe,<br>

-" 5 Tis woman's pride, if we her boast believe,
+’Tis woman’s pride, if we her boast believe,<br>
-" Ne'er to be duped, but ever to deceive;
+Ne’er to be duped, but ever to deceive;<br>
-" Yet sages say, tho' keen a woman's eyes
+Yet sages say, tho’ keen a woman’s eyes<br>
-" To read the heart and pierce the deep disguise,
+To read the heart and pierce the deep disguise,<br>
-" If Flattery spread her viewless veil between,
+If Flattery spread her viewless veil between,<br>
-" Full in her pathway yawns the gulf unseen,
+Full in her pathway yawns the gulf unseen,<br>

-" And here she triumphs, where the prayers of love,
+And here she triumphs, where the prayers of love,<br>
-" And wealth and power have vainly tried to move.
+And wealth and power have vainly tried to move.

 " Yet why afflicted thus, why thus disdain
 " The hand a thousand beauties seek in vain?